MVinsonCPNB/java/java_fundamentals/threads/FindMaxTask/README.md

     * MultithreadedMaxFinder.max() uses two threads to search for the max value within an array.
-    * A timer mechanism was added to test if the multithreaded max search was faster than a single thread search. related to the setup of the ExecutorService.
+    * A timer mechanism was added to test if the multithreaded max search was faster than a single thread search.
     * The code is slightly modified from the book's example.

 ### How to Run the FindMaxTask on Linux CLI: